The index of the cosmological horizon and the area-charge-inequality: Introduction

 where $E\in\mathfrak{X}(M)$ is the electric field.

-In \cite{CLS}, the authors consider this setting to establish an estimate involving the area and the charge of a minimal surface of index one.
-Inspired by their work and the fact that the MOTS given by a spatial cross section of the cosmological horizon in the Kerr-Newman-de Sitter spacetime has index one in the symmetrized sense, we also consider the same setting to derive the following estimate in the context of MOTS instead of minimal surface (see Section \ref{Back} for definitions). \begin{theo} Let $(M^3,\,g,\,K)$ be a maximal initial data such that
+Inspired by the area-charge inequality showed in \cite{CLS} and the fact that the MOTS given by a spatial cross section of the cosmological horizon in the Kerr-Newman-de Sitter spacetime has index one in the symmetrized sense, we consider the previous setting to derive the next estimate in the context of MOTS instead of minimal surface which give us a connection between MOTS with index one and General Relativity (see Section \ref{Back} for definitions). \begin{theo} Let $(M^3,\,g,\,K)$ be a maximal initial data such that

 with positive cosmological constant $\Lambda$.
 Also, we consider a MOTS $\Sigma$ in $M$ with index one in the symmetrized sense such that $\Sigma$ is a topological sphere.
 Then

 Moreover, the equality holds if and only if $ \chi_+\equiv0$, $E_{\Sigma}=c\nu$ for some constant $c$ and $(\s_g)_{\Sigma}\equiv 2\Lambda+2c^2.$ \end{theo} \begin{remark} The estimates